automationmojo/mojo-automation-kit/README.rst

 =====================
 Brand Your Repository
 =====================
-Follow the `Repository Branding <userguide/00-00-repository-branding.rst>`_ tutorial to brand your automation project and repository.
+Follow the `Repository Branding <userguide/00-00-repository-branding.rst>`_ tutorial to brand your automation project with your companies personal brand.

 ========================
 Build Your Documentation